COVID digest: German parliament votes to lift restrictions | DW | 19.03.2022

 Germany's lawmakers approved an end to pandemic restrictions despite a surge in cases.
 Meanwhile, China reported its first deaths in more than a year.
 Follow DW for the latest.

+Despite a government U-turn on plans for mandatory vaccinations, the head of the German Retail Association (HDE) on Saturday urged ministers to reconsider.

+"It is still possible to prevent us from being faced with significant restrictions with dramatic consequences again in a few months' time," HDE managing director Stefan Genth said.

-The German parliament on Friday voted to abolish nationwide restrictions introduced to curb the coronavirus pandemic.
-The vote came despite persistently high infection rates.
+The German parliament on Friday voted to abolish nationwide restrictions, despite persistently high infection rates.

-Germany's three-party governing coalition brought the bill foward, with every opposition party opposing it.
-The Bundesrat, the upper house made up of representative from the 16 states, also approved the bill.

-The legislation would allow for the removal of nationwide mask requirements everywhere, except in facilities where vulnerable people are housed, like hospitals and nursing homes.
+The legislation would allow for the removal of nationwide mask requirements everywhere, except in facilities where vulnerable people are housed.
 Federal states would also still be able to require face masks on public transport.

-"We can't continue to shield the whole country to protect a small group of those unwilling to be vaccinated and those not willing to go along with the measures to protect them," Federal Health Minister Karl Lauterback said.
+The new rules were expected to take effect from Sunday, but due to opposition from the leaders of Germany's 16 states, a transitional period will allow them to retain the measures until April 2.

-Meanwhile, Germany's incidence rate — coronavirus cases per 100,000 people during a one-week period — reached a record high of 1,706.3 on Friday, according to the Robert Koch Institute.
+Meanwhile, Germany's COVID incidence rate — cases per 100,000 people during a one-week period — reached a record high of 1,735 on Saturday, according to RKI.

 Here are the latest major developments on coronavirus from around the world: